oVirt/ovirt-site/source/develop/release-management/features/virt/vm-lifecycle-with-kubevirt.md

 ## Milestone 1: Basic integration

 ### Goal
-1. Add Kubevirt into oVirt.
+1. Initial notion of Kubevirt in oVirt.
 2. Kubevirt sends the run-request to the relevant node.

 ### Design